kayween/kayween.github.io/_blogs/matrix-quadratic-equation.md

 \frac14 \big(\Bv^\top \Av\inv \Bv - 4 \Cv\big).
 \\]
 Let \\(\Gv = \Bv^\top \Av\inv \Bv - 4 \Cv\\) and call it the discriminant.
-Apparently, \\(\Gv\\) has to be symmetric positive semi-definite for the solution to exist, since the left hand side is symmetric positive semi-definite.
+Clearly, \\(\Gv\\) has to be symmetric positive semi-definite for the solution to exist, since the left hand side is symmetric positive semi-definite.
-Assuming it is, then invoking Lemma 1 gives a general formula for all roots:
+Assuming it is, then invoking Lemma 1 gives a general root formula:
 \\[
     -\frac12 \Av\inv \Bv + \frac12 \Av^{-\frac12} \Vv \Uv^\top \Gv^{\frac12},
 \\]
 where \\( \Uv \\) is a column orthonormal matrix consisting of the eigenvectors of \\( \Gv \\), and \\( \Vv \\) is an arbitrary column orthonormal matrix (with an appropriate size).
 One can verify that this formula reduces to the usual univariate quadratic formula when all matrices are \\( 1 \times 1 \\).
-The matrix quadratic equation has infinitely many roots in most cases, particularly when the discriminant is (strictly) positive definite, because there are infinitely many choices for the column orthonormal matrix \\(\Vv\\).
+The matrix quadratic equation has infinitely many roots in most cases, e.g., when the discriminant is positive definite, because there are infinitely many choices for the column orthonormal matrix \\(\Vv\\).
 In the univariate case, however, \\(\Vv\\) is either \\(1\\) or \\( -1 \\), which yields at most two roots.

 ## An Asymmetric Variant

-Now consider the following "asymmetric" variant
+Now consider the following asymmetric variant
 \\[
 \begin{equation}
 \label{eq:asymmetric-equation}